 Now that our well situation is fixed, it’s too easy to slip back into the “normalcy bias”.
 You know… where we just presume that what is will continue to be and no anomalies or “black swans” messing with the normalcy.
 It’s too easy to relax into everyday life and comforts, and to lose the lesson.

-We’re now looking into backup strategies to get well water even if the power (or just the well pump) shuts down, such as a solar well pump.
-Most solar pumps are only powerful enough for ponds and fountains.
+So while this event is still fresh on our minds, we’re looking into backup strategies to get well water even if the power (or just the well pump) shuts down, such as a solar well pump.

-However, we’ve found one company that engineers a solution for all kinds of homesteading and off-grid water needs: RPS – Rural Power Systems, and their solar well systems for a well as deep as ours in our region would run between $1,600-$3,000.
-1)https://www.rpssolarpumps.com/
+However, we’ve found one company that engineers a solution for all kinds of homesteading and off-grid water needs: RPS – Rural Power Systems, and their solar well systems for a well as deep as ours would run between $1,600-$3,000.

-So it’s expensive, but… freedom is priceless, and solar well pumps are an off-the-grid investment.
+Yep, it’s expensive and I whistled at that price.
+BUT… freedom is priceless, and solar well pumps are an off-the-grid investment.
 There may be tax credits available for this investment as well, so something to check on.
 In NC it appears to be an 80% tax credit.
 You can check your state solar tax credits here.

 If you have knowledge and experience of solar systems for wells, please let us know.
 We’d be glad to add it to this article.